computer-networks/cmu-abr-proxy/docker_setup/README.md

   * Another way to share file with container is by using `bind mounts` or `volume`, which are like a shared folder between your machine and container.
 You could specify a mapping by the time you start your container using `docker run`.
 For example, `docker run -it -p 7778:7778 -p 7779:7779 -v /tmp:/home 15441-project3:latest /bin/bash` will replace the contents of the container’s `/home/` directory with the `/tmp/` directory on your machine.
 Note that you shouldn't replace the directory which contains the file we provided.
 You could find more info about this at [Docker Document](https://docs.docker.com/storage/bind-mounts/).
   ### 6. Load Generator
-  * For checkpoint 2 and 3, we create a simple load generator inside `/autograder/netsim/` called `loadgen.py` to simulate the load in the real life.
+  * For checkpoint 2, we create a simple load generator inside `/autograder/netsim/` called `loadgen.py` to simulate the load in the real life.
 The load generator will send HTTP request to fetch video chunk from a target port and its access pattern is defined in a load event file.
   * You could use command below to run the load generator:
     ```
     ./loadgen.py -e {load event file}